chatapazar/amq-streams-ocp/amq-streams-kamelet/README.md

   ![](images/k5.png)

-- click create button and wait until KameletBinding 'kafka-to-log' change status to 'Ready' status
+- click create button and wait until KameletBinding 'kafka-to-log' change status to 'Ready' status (wait 2-3 minutes)

 - Back to Topology View, see update in canvas (new camel icon pod in topology)